OlliNie/Olli-Codes/src/pages/blog/Static Query With Hooks.md

 This article assumes that you allready have a running Gatsby project.
 If you do not have one, a good place to get started is at [getting started](https://www.gatsbyjs.org/docs/).

 # Introducing Gatsby Queries
 In order to access the data within Gatsby's data layer, you need to use queries.
-Gatsby provides two different types of queries which are `Static Queries`, and `Page Queries`.
-The main difference between the two is that `Page Queries` can only be used with pages, and `Static Queries` can be used with all components.
+Gatsby provides two different types of queries which are `static queries`, and `page queries`.
+The main difference between the two is that `page queries` can only be used with pages, and `static queries` can be used with all components.
 For a more in depth article on the difference between them go to [Static Queries Vs. Page Queries](https://www.gatsbyjs.org/docs/static-vs-normal-queries/).
-Since in this article we will be using a query to fetch the date a website was last updated and displaying that data in the footer(not a page), we will be using the static query.
+Since in this article we will be using a query to fetch the date a website was last updated and displaying that data in the footer(not a page), we will be using the static query `useStaticQuery`.

 # Static Queries With Hooks
 Before we start implementing queries in our component, lets run the Gatsby project on local host and explore the data layer with QraphiQL.
 In the terminal type